Slab-On-Grade Construction - Technical Guide

-Typically, the construction of a single family home in Canada starts with a poured concrete footing followed by an 8-inch thick foundation wall, generally 8 to 10 feet in height.
+Typically, the construction of a single family home in Canada & North America starts with a poured concrete footing followed by an 8-inch thick foundation wall, generally 8 to 10 feet in height.

 In a cold climate zone a basement foundation counts on being buried at depths of between four and five feet to protect the footing and basement floor from freezing temperatures.
 Since this creates additional floor area underground, it is a natural desire to claim that space, and so born is the basement rec room or man-cave - and it's important to understand how to choose between a crawlspace or a slab foundation too.

 Whether you start construction with a slab-on-grade or a foundation, in the absence of bedrock both will be resting on dirt.
 So one is not more 'stable' than the other, or more suceptible to frost heave than the other, if it is properly insulated around the perimeter.

 In the case of a 'walk-out basement' you effectively have a slab, only with a very expensive and poorly insulated wall.
 Envision a slab-on-grade as a four-sided walk-out basement with much cheaper and better performing walls, though if you do need to build a basement to optimize sqft on your building plot, then learn best practice for insulating when building a new basement here, or if you have a basement and need to learn how to finish a basement & insulate correctly to avoid mold, see here.